South Wales Railway: The track gauge of the South Wales Railway

 SWR directors who were also GWR directors had had an unhealthy influence on the affairs of the SWR:

-We recommend the propriety of the retirement of those gentlemen from the Board who represent interests no longer identical with those of the South Wales line proper...

 First sections of line opened

 Chepstow to Swansea

 The first portion of the line was opened on 18 June 1850, from Chepstow to Swansea.
 It consisted of 75 miles of double track, on the broad gauge, using Brunel's longitudinal timber track.
 Engines and rolling stock were provided by the Great Western Railway; they arrived by coastal shipping, as the line was not connected to any other line.
 Soon after the opening a slip in the deep cutting slope took place at Llansamlet, between Neath and Swansea.
 To stabilise it, Brunel erected the so-called flying arches, loaded with slag, to resist the thrust.

 Brunel's most substantial timber work, not just on the SWR, but as far as his work was concerned for any railway company, was to be found in the vicinity of Swansea.
 Crossing the River Tawe and the Landore marshes, the Landore viaduct formed a continuous timber work, exactly one-third of a mile long, with thirty-seven spans ranging from 40 to 100 feet.

 Construction was of course proceeding on the section between Landore and Haverfordwest, and between Chepstow and Grange Court.
 In November 1850, the work on the line towards Fishguard (west of the point of junction for the Haverfordwest branch) was resumed; it had been suspended since the autumn of 1848.
 The instruction to complete the line may have been in frustration at the GWR position on the lease agreement.
 Further negotiation took place and the agreement in March 1851 took the form that the GWR would lease the line for 999 years from the time of completion from Grange Court to Swansea.
 The GWR were to take one third of the net profit, but pay a rental on the line; the SWR would provide the staffing other than the locomotive department.
 The work of completing the western extremity of the line was again discontinued.